Virtuallified/REST-Api_JWT_CodeIgniter4/README.md

 ***********

 - Rename `env` to `.env` and tailor for your app.
+- Go to the directory where you have `composer.json` and run the following command: `composer install`.
 - Change `JWT_SECRET_KEY` & `JWT_TIME_TO_LIVE` according to your need.
 - Change `app.baseURL` in .env
 - Change DB credentials accordingly in .env